plaid/pattern-account-funding/README.md

 For an interactive tutorial showing how to make this app, see [Plaid Account Funding tutorial](https://github.com/plaid/account-funding-tutorial).

+The full Plaid Pattern collection of sample apps includes:

+[Plaid Pattern Account Funding App](https://github.com/plaid/pattern-account-funding) - (you are here) Demonstrates the Plaid Auth, Balance, and Identity APIs

+[Plaid Pattern Personal Finance Manager](https://github.com/plaid/pattern/) - Demonstrates the Plaid Transactions API

+[Plaid Pattern Transfer App](https://github.com/plaid/pattern-transfers) - Demonstrates the Transfer API

+Plaid Pattern apps are provided for illustrative purposes and are not meant to be run as production applications.

 **This is not meant to be run as a production application.**

 ## Requirements